Make a simple Christmas Advent Countdown for preschoolers and toddlers.

 Put the clothespins with the shapes on a hanging line.
 Feel free to make a pattern with the shapes.
 We got this particular art line at IKEA.

 Order them from left to right with however many days until the big day.
 Even if you are close to Christmas, this is still super fun!
 Although this is called a countdown, we are more accurately counting up to Christmas.
-I avoid counting backwards with preschoolers because counting the proper way is confusing enough :).

 I went ahead and made some printables of the shapes for anyone who would like to use them.
 Print them out, fold them, then cut.
 It’s much easier to cut four and get eight :).
 They are definitely not perfect, but I wanted to make something available to anyone in a hurry.